ArctosDB/documentation-wiki/_documentation/data_quality.markdown

 When using the single record data entry form or bulkloader, the following checks occur at the point of data entry and must be resolved before a record can be saved.

 ### Dates
 [Dates must be in the ISO format](https://handbook.arctosdb.org/documentation/dates.html).
 End dates must be after begin dates anywhere there are two dates provided.
 Dates are always entered as a single value.
-Components (year, moth, day, time) are extracted at the time of request, never stored.
+Components (year, month, day, time) are extracted at the time of request, never stored.
 Future dates of collection (dates that fall after the current date) are not allowed.

 * [iDigBio Data Quality Toolkit: Date hasn't happened yet](https://www.idigbio.org/wiki/index.php/Data_Quality_Toolkit_2024#Date_Hasn't_Happened_Yet)
 * [iDigBio Data Quality Toolkit: Year, Month, and Day values do not match date](https://www.idigbio.org/wiki/index.php/Data_Quality_Toolkit_2024#Year,_Month,_and_Day_Values_Do_Not_Match_Date)